 Other friendships have ended because of inappropriate behaviour.
-Due to her background, and FASD, the maiden has trouble with impulse control and maintaining appropriate boundaries – in this case inappropriate sexual behaviour ended a really great friendship.
-It is impossible to keep a 24 hour watch on children – and despite the best preventative measures, sometimes removal is the only option.
+Due to her background, and FASD, the maiden has trouble with impulse control and maintaining appropriate boundaries.

 So, each year a different slate of girls show up for the party.
-In the eight years we have been celebrating the only girl to attend more than once is her biological sister – but we can’t always rely on her because her adoptive family are not consistent in maintaining contact – despite my best efforts.
-And in fairness they have their own lives to lead.
+In the eight years we have been celebrating the only girl to attend more than once is her biological sister – but they do not live close, and have their own lives to lead.

 Guess what mom, I’m having a party!

 The maiden went out this week to take the crone’s dog for a walk.
 She came home with an 18 year old girl who was delivering papers in our neighbourhood.
 The girl used to be on the same school bus as the maiden.
 She finished school last June – so the maiden had not seen her in a year.
 But she wanted to bring her to the house to show her where she lived – because she invited her to her party – which we had not even discussed at this point.